 A 3.8% Net Investment Income Tax under Internal Revenue Code section 1411 is imposed on certain unearned income of high-income individuals, estates and certain trusts.

-- This tax is separate tax and independent from regular federal income tax or Alternative Minimum Tax.
+- This tax is separate and independent from regular federal income tax or Alternative Minimum Tax.

 - For example, nonqualified annuity distributions from both deferred and annuitized contracts are potentially subject to the 3.8% tax, depending on Modified Adjusted Gross Income and investment income.

-- This tax applies only to individual and joint filers who exceed certain income thresholds.
+- This tax applies only to taxpayers who exceed certain income thresholds.
 For more information, see Calculating and reporting 3.8% Net Investment Income Tax and visit Questions and Answers on the Net Investment Income Tax on the IRS website.

-Form 1099-R is issued for reportable distributions like distributions of taxable earnings and 1035 exchanges.
-However, a Form 1099-R would not be issued if a distribution from a nonqualified annuity or an insurance policy was entirely return-of-premium with no taxable earnings and considered non-reportable.
+Form 1099-R is issued for reportable distributions such as distributions of taxable earnings and 1035 exchanges.
+However, a Form 1099-R would not be issued if a distribution from a nonqualified annuity or an insurance policy was entirely return-of-premium/investment with no taxable earnings and considered non-reportable.

 The IRS requires us to report a 1035 exchange (to indicate the transfer of nonqualified annuity or insurance accounts between companies) even when it is not taxable.
 Your Form 1099-R reports:

-- Line 5, Employee contributions/Designated Roth contributions or insurance premiums (includes "insurance premiums", which is the investment in the contract information provided to the receiving company)
+- Box 5, Employee contributions/Designated Roth contributions or insurance premiums (includes "insurance premiums", which is the investment in the contract information provided to the receiving company)

-- Line 7, Distribution code(s): distribution code 6
+- Box 7, Distribution code(s): distribution code 6